probeiuscorp/fslc-presentations/dependent-types/slides.md

 # Bonus: Refinement types

-Distinct from the lambda cube is refinement types.
+Distinct from the Lambda Cube is refinement types.
 They let us express constraints such as:
 * Zero must be handled before dividing
 * Some list must not be empty